zowe/zowe-explorer-vscode/docs/README-Extending.md

 When creating such an extension you need to follow the steps described above for accessing the Zowe Explorer API.
 Then by calling the `getExplorerExtenderApi()` operation on the returned object you have access to various operations on profiles.
 See the [ZoweExplorerExtender.ts](../packages/zowe-explorer/src/ZoweExplorerExtender.ts)] file in the main `zowe-explorer` package for details on the implementation of the various operations.

-The currently provided operations initialize the user's profiles directory with any new profile types provided by the extender, trigger a reload from disk to pick up any newly registered profile types as well as pick up any external user changes, such as after the user adding/changing profiles via Zowe CLI, as well as full access to all currently loaded profiles available in Zowe Explorer.
+The currently provided operations initialize the user's profiles directory with any new profile types provided by the extender, trigger a reload from disk to pick up any newly registered profile types and external user changes (for example, after the user adds/updates profiles via Zowe CLI), as well as provide full access to all currently loaded profiles available in Zowe Explorer.

 - `initForZowe(profileType: string, profileTypeConfigurations: ICommandProfileTypeConfiguration[]): Promise<void>`
 - `reloadProfiles(): Promise<void>`